Pearson-Advance/openedx-lti-tool-plugin/docs/decisions/0001-pii-data-on-lti-profile.rst

 LTI profile modifications
 =========================

+- Create a JSON schema validator to validate the pii_field data.
+This validator will check that any known PII fields are of the correct type and structure (Example: email field in PII data is a correct email address).
 - Add a pii_data JSON field to the LTI profile model:

     pii_data = models.JSONField(
         default={},
         verbose_name=_('PII Data'),
         help_text=_('JSON with user PII data.'),
+        validators=[pii_data_schema_validator],
     )

 - Modify the get_or_create_from_claims method to receive an optional pii_data